Mrs. Jocelyn C. Benson— Head Teacher, Paideia I, Psychology

 Pastor Krusemark grew up in Pittsfield, Illinois.
 He has a B.A. in Music and Physics from Luther College, studied Music Theory at the graduate level at the University of Illinois Urbana-Champaign where he was also a visiting lecturer in Music Theory, and received an MDiv from Concordia Theological Seminary, Fort Wayne.

 Pastor Krusemark shepherds St. Paul’s Evangelical Lutheran Church, Hollandale, Minnesota and Trinity Evangelical Lutheran Church, Waltham, Minnesota.
-He lives in Waltham with his wife, Elizabeth, sons, Jude and Ian, and daughter Breslyn.
+He lives in Waltham with his wife, Elizabeth, sons, Jude and Ian, and daughters, Breslyn and Eve.

 - In his free time, Pastor Krusemark enjoys time with his family, fishing, and gardening.
 As a teacher for Wittenberg Academy, Pastor Krusemark is excited for the opportunity to teach young Lutherans something about their music.